julien-noblet/download-geofabrik/README.md

     -k, --kml      Download kml file
         --check    Control with checksum (default) Use --no-check to discard control
+    -d, --output_directory=OUTPUT_DIRECTORY
+                   Set output directory, you can use also OUTPUT_DIR env variable

   generate
     Generate a new config file